 So the priests, the Levites, the gatekeepers, the singers, some of the people, the Nethinim, and all Israel dwelt in their cities.
 When the seventh month came, the children of Israel were in their cities.

 a.
 These are the people… who returned to Jerusalem and Judah: This list was important because each of these people were important to God, in that they did what so few of their fellow Jews did – they took the trouble to return back to the promised land after they had already set down roots for seventy years in the Babylonian empire.

 i.
 These are people who had a pioneer spirit; they were willing to endure hardship and discomfort, because they had a call from God that was more important than their own comfort.
 Life was easier in Babylon, but it was better in Jerusalem!

 b.
 These are the people: Since only about 2% of the Jews who were carried away into exile by the Babylonians came back, these one who did have the pioneer spirit are worthy of mention – and they are mentioned twice in God’s eternal word (Here and in Ezra 2).

 i.
 It would be wonderful to have your name in the Bible (at least in a positive light).
 Though that privilege is too late for us, God does have a book of remembrance (Malachi 3:16), and surely the names of God’s faithful pioneers will be in it.

 ii.
 In this list several things were important.

-· Who the people were was important (specific names were mentioned).
+· Each individual was important (specific names were mentioned).

 · What families they came from was important (many family heads are named).